 Scientific studies show that medication assisted treatment (MAT) is one of the most effective treatments for opioid use disorder and prevents overdose deaths.
-But as of now, healthcare providers are required to seek a separate waiver to prescribe buprenorphine (a form of MAT) for the treatment of opioid use disorder.
+But as of now, healthcare providers are required to seek a separate waiver (the X-waiver to prescribe buprenorphine (a form of MAT) for the treatment of opioid use disorder.
 Blocking access to this treatment costs lives and increases racial disparities in healthcare.

 The Mainstreaming Addiction Act (MAT) Act of 2021, H.R.1384 / S.445, offers new hope.
 It eliminates the current cumbersome requirement for a separate waiver.
 To effectively respond to the urgency of the overdose epidemic, we need to eliminate barriers that prevent healthcare practitioners from providing evidence-based treatment for substance use disorders.

 The MAT Act, which has bipartisan support in both the House (currently at 229 cosponsors) and Senate, would eliminate the X-waiver requirement that discourages practitioners from integrating treatment in their practices, and perpetuates stigma against patients who would benefit from buprenorphine treatment.

 Join us in demanding that Congress pass the MAT Act today!